Graph Edits for Counterfactual Explanations: A comparative study: Experiments

-Concerning VG-RANDOM, assessing retrieved results proves challenging due to the dissimilar nature of the sparser underlying graphs.
-In the fourth row, the supervised GCN retrieves a structurally closer scene graph, despite visual similarities in GNN-based counterfactuals.
-It becomes harder even for humans to evaluate the proximity of such counterfactuals, since all instances contain "chair" and "curtain" concepts, but no other discriminative structure or detail.

-In the final row, GNN models reach consensus, successfully retrieving an image featuring palm trees, a characteristic the kernel fails to achieve despite the retrieval of very closely aligned graphs.
-The closeness of VG-RANDOM results highlights that our counterfactual framework requires rich interconnections to perform in a meaningful manner.
-At the same time, interconnections are indeed meaningful to humans, as proven by VG-DENSE examples, where evaluation of counterfactuals was easier and more interpretable, in contrast to VG-RANDOM retrievals.
-This observation aligns with the question regarding the relatedness between expressive scene graphs and human intuition, since concept interconnections may be highly informative (as in the case of the running example of Figure \ref{fig:example-graph}).
-To our favor, data preprocessing can eliminate sparser graphs from our analysis, enabling more informative explanations.
+Assessing retrieved VG-RANDOM results proves challenging due to the dissimilar nature of the sparser underlying graphs.
+In the 4th row, the supervised GCN retrieves a structurally closer scene graph, despite visual similarities in GNN-based counterfactuals.
+It becomes harder even for humans to evaluate their proximity, since all instances contain ``chair'' and ``curtain'' concepts, but no other discriminative structure or detail.
+In the final row the models reach consensus, successfully retrieving an image with palm trees, a characteristic the kernel fails to achieve despite the retrieval of very closely aligned graphs.
+The effectiveness of the framework relies on rich interconnections observed in VG-DENSE, underscoring the significance of expressive scene graphs, human intuition, and thoughtful data preprocessing for enhancing explanation informativeness.

 Notably, none of the retrieved instances are mislead by purely visual characteristics, such as color, contrast or brightness of images.
-This is because our graph-based algorithms naturally disregard any such characteristics, as they are not integrated into scene graphs, allowing a more human-related interpretation.
-This fact becomes evident if we think about e.g. a kitchen instance, such as the one in the first row.
-Even if we convert this image to grayscale or if we increase/decrease brightness, it still remains an image of a kitchen, depicting the same objects.
-A human could effortlessly insist that the new image still depicts the same image under all these conversions, concluding that graph machine learning models, and especially GNNs are capable to fully align with human perception.
+This is because graph-based algorithms naturally disregard any such characteristics, as they are not integrated into scene graphs.
+Using the kitchen scenario as an example, the preservation of its identity through alterations like converting to grayscale or adjusting brightness suggests that graph machine learning models, particularly GNNs, can closely align with human perception.